vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 All this information needs to be checked in properly before starting the node.
 When the network starts or a node is added to the validator set, this information will be checked against the transaction used to register the node on the network.
 Any incorrect set-up will stop the node from joining the network.

-You need to generate or import the wallet information for tendermint, vega and Ethereum.
+You need to generate or import the wallet information for tendermint, Vega and Ethereum.
 See below for [Ethereum wallet instructions](#ethereum-wallet).

 :::note
 You will be asked for a passphrase for your node wallet, which you created when you initialised Vega.
 Make sure to save this passphrase in a text file, somewhere secure, as it allows you to unlock the node wallet.